Antigua, Guatemala Travel Guide

-This old city is guarded by the most photographed volcanoes in Guatemala: Agua, Fuego and Acatenango.
-These volcanoes are directly accessible from Antigua and will offer you different levels of hiking and challenges for you to explore.
+This old city is guarded by the most photographed volcanoes in Guatemala: Agua Volcano, Fuego Volcano and Acatenango Volcano.
+These volcanoes are directly accessible from Antigua Guatemala and will offer you different levels of hiking tour and challenges for you to do.

-The area around Antigua is also known because of its quality coffee.
-Its privileged climate, the altitude, volcanic earth and traditions on growing coffee beans makes Antigua's coffee one of the best in the world.
-You can visit a few coffee plantations to learn about the production process, get introduced to some latte art and try freshly made quality coffee.
+The area around Antigua Guatemala is also known because of its quality coffee.
+Its privileged climate, the altitude, volcanic earth and traditions on growing coffee beans makes Antigua Guatemala's coffee one of the best in the world.
+One of the best things to do in Antigua Guatemala is to visit a few coffee plantations to learn about the production process, get introduced to some latte art and try freshly made quality coffee.

-Excursions from Antigua to other destinations near by
+Antigua Guatemala tours to other destinations near by

 With its black volcanic sand the Pacific coast stretches 250 km /155 miles from the Mexican border to El Salvador.
 Monterrico is the most popular beach and a great place to relax, eat fresh seafood and enjoy the beach atmosphere.